strangerstudios/pmpro-subscription-delays/readme.txt

 1. That's it.
 No settings.

 == Changelog ==
+= 0.5.6 - 2023-12-11 =
+* DEPRECATED: No longer tracking the `pmprosd_trialing_until` date in user meta when using PMPro v3.0+.
+Tracking next payment dates is now handled by the PMPro Subscriptions table in core PMPro, which also adds MMPU-compatibility. #42 (@dparker1005)

 = 0.5.5 - 2022-03-18 =
 * ENHANCEMENT: Added Italian language files. (@mircobabini)
 * BUG FIX/ENHANCEMENT: Improved localization and added missing strings to translation. (@femiyb)